Kamilkampfwagen-II/MC-RTX-Mirror-Blocks/README.md

 **Some Tips:**
 - Both sides of the activator rail have the same mirror texture.
 This enables following:
 - You can build a working periscope.
 Rail slope is 45 degrees.
-- To place rails in the air, _-you obviously need to build a 2x2 stair-_, use barrier blocks.
-Using glass blocks:
+- To place rails in the air _-you obviously need to build a 2x2 stair-_, use barrier blocks.
+In case of glass blocks:
 [light source] -> [glass] -> [rail] -> [glass] -> [rail] -> [camera]
 As you can see, light will have to pass through two separate glass blocks in order to reach to the bottom.
-For some reason IDK, this removes the color information of entities.
+For some reason, this removes the color information of entities.
 This includes everything handled by Entity Model Renderer like chests, beds etc.
-- Light bounce limit is 8, for mirrors rest will appear white.
+- Light bounce limit is 8.

 **How to Create Your Own:**
 If you are not happy with my choices, you can use the template to create a new one yourself.